perladvent/perldotcom/content/article/_pub_2005_01_06_bricolage_configuration.md

 [`TEMP_DIR`]{#tempdir}

 :   Bricolage creates several temporary files as it runs, for its cache,
     user sessions, and the like.
-If you selected the âmultiâ option when installing Bricolage, this directive will point to a directory named *tmp* under your Bricolage root.
+If you selected the “multi” option when installing Bricolage, this directive will point to a directory named *tmp* under your Bricolage root.
 Otherwise, it will point to your system's global *tmp* directory.